How Do You Cope with Deployment?

 I planned trips, took classes, learned new hobbies, planned outings with the girls, went to visit family, etc. (in addition to working).
 Here are some additional deployment separation tips.

 I also really enjoyed sending care packages to him.
 In addition to sending it to him, he told me about others who were not receiving anything, so I would either include things in his packages for them or send them a separate package.

 I hope this helps!
 Good luck with the deployment.

 Terrified for Soldier’s Safety During Deployment

-How do you cope when you’re terrified of your husband getting injured/kill during a deployment?
+How do you cope when you’re terrified of your husband getting injured/killed during a deployment?

 I think this is something that every Army family member has had to deal with.
 It is a difficult situation to deal with effectively and overcome.
 In all reality, you never really get over that fear until he is back home with you and you can see with your own eyes that he is safe.

 The worry while they are gone is always there.
 It is just a matter of how you deal with it.
 One thing that helped me tremendously was talking to other Army spouses about how I was feeling.

 For instance, as horrible as this sounds, I would catch myself planning out my husband’s funeral in my head.
 Who would the pallbearers be?
 Where would we hold the services?
 What songs would we play?